Today Show: How Golf Digest helped free an innocent imprisoned artist

 At the time of his arrest in 1991, Valentino’s daughter, Valentina, was six months old.
 Although Valentina has lived most of her life without a father present, their bond has remained strong.
 Valentino’s mother, wife Louise and daughter, Valentina, were his strongest advocates.
 Continue Reading >>

-The mission of the Art of Freedom Foundation is to unite humanity, shine a light on injustice, work with lawmakers to achieve prison and sentencing reform, and champion the voices of the wrongfully convicted until freedom comes.
+The mission of the Valentino Dixon Foundation is to unite humanity, shine a light on injustice, work with lawmakers to achieve prison and sentencing reform, and champion the voices of the wrongfully convicted until freedom comes.